Nguyen Quoc Quan: Detention

-During Nguyen Quoc Quan's detention in Vietnam along with Thai citizen Somsak Khumni and Vietnamese businessman Nguyen The Vu, the U.S. consulate was allowed to visit him only once per month.
+During Nguyễn Quốc Quân's detention in Vietnam along with Thai citizen Somsak Khumni and Vietnamese businessman Nguyen The Vu, the U.S. consulate was allowed to visit him only once per month.
 Family visits were prohibited altogether.
 His wife was first granted a visa to visit him in January 2008, though the Vietnamese consulate revoked the visa one week prior her scheduled trip.
 She was able to talk to him only after his release 6 months later.

 Trial and sentence

-Nguyen Quoc Quan along with the other two remaining detainees, Nguyen The Vu, and Somsak Kunmi stood trial in Vietnam on May 13, 2008.
+Nguyễn Quốc Quân along with the other two remaining detainees, Nguyễn Thế Vũ, and Somsak Kunmi stood trial in Vietnam on May 13, 2008.
 Officials from the U.S. consulate attended the behind-the-doors trial.

-Nguyen Quoc Quan was sentenced to six months in prison, but since he has already served that time, was released on May 17, 2008.
-Nguyen The Vu was released immediately, and Somsak Kunmi will server another three months before he will be released.
+Nguyễn Quốc Quân was sentenced to six months in prison, but since he has already served that time, was released on May 17, 2008.
+Nguyên Thế Vũ was released immediately, and Somsak Kunmi will server another three months before he will be released.
 Other than the sentences, the preceding judge would not release any further detail of the trial.

-Following the sentencing, a U.S. Embassy spokeswoman in Hanoi said in a statement: "We welcome his release and return to the United States.
-We remain disappointed by the decision of the Government of Vietnam to charge Dr. Quan with 'terrorism.'
+Following the sentencing, a U.S. Embassy spokeswoman in Hà Nội said in a statement: "We welcome his release and return to the United States.
+We remain disappointed by the decision of the Government of Vietnam to charge Dr. Quân with 'terrorism.'
 We are not aware of any information that would support charges of 'terrorism'.
 We object to the detention and prosecution of any individual for peacefully expressing his or her own views."

-Michael Orona, The US State Department deputy director overseeing human rights, said that Quan "should not have been arrested in the first place."
+Michael Orona, The US State Department deputy director overseeing human rights, said that Quân "should not have been arrested in the first place."

-When Dr. Quan returned to United States on May 17, 2008, he was greeted by a group of cheering supporters, including Sacramento assemblyman Dave Jones.
+When Dr. Quân returned to United States on May 17, 2008, he was greeted by a group of cheering supporters, including Sacramento assemblyman Dave Jones.